MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-topics.md

 ---
 title: User State Migration Tool (USMT) Overview Topics (Windows 10)
-description: User State Migration Tool (USMT) Overview Topics ms.assetid: 23170271-130b-416f-a7a7-c2f6adc32eee ms.reviewer:
+description: This article contains a list of topics that will help you get started with migration using the User State Migration Tool (USMT). ms.custom: seo-marvel-apr2020 ms.assetid: 23170271-130b-416f-a7a7-c2f6adc32eee ms.reviewer:
 manager: laurawi